gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

-## Java Class Extensions Library - Dynamic Class Extensions
+## Java Class Extension Library - Dynamic Class Extensions

 Class `DynamicClassExtension` provides a way to emulate class extensions (categories) by composing extensions as a set of lambda operations.
 To specify an extension: